A "Sour" Subject

 3 - 5

-In this lesson students will learn about the growth and production of citrus fruits and participate in an activity where they use skills of observation and mathematical computation to compare and contrast grapefruits and lemons.
+Students investigate the growth and production of citrus fruits and use observation and mathematical computation to compare and contrast grapefruits and lemons.
+Grades 3-5

 - Lemon & Grapefruit Venn Diagram